Skip to main content

 Be involved.
 Living, working, and studying with integrity is a continuous process that requires your active involvement and commitment.
 You can volunteer or apply for a paid position with the Academic Integrity office, become an AS student advocate, or take on an ethical leadership role with another campus unit or student organization.

 Be mindful.
-Studying during the pandemic throughout 2020–2021 revealed new temptations and opportunities for cheating.
-Online sites and companies encouraged students to use their services to cheat by receiving answers to assessment questions or purchasing an entire paper written by someone else.
-Platforms like Discord were intended to enable honest collaboration for learning but easily turned into sites for cheating during exams.
+Artificial intelligence, online tests and assignments, and bad actors present new temptations and opportunities for cheating.
+Online sites, artificial intelligence (like ChatGPT), and companies encourage students to use their services to receive answers to assessment questions or to purchase an entire assessment written by someone (or something) else.
+Platforms like Discord were intended to enable honest collaboration for learning but can easily turn into sites for cheating during exams.
 Be mindful about your use of these sites and platforms.
 Stay away from sites (e.g., Chegg, Coursehero, Bartleby, Quizlet) that allow you to post questions for quick answers or find answers to questions others have posted.
-If you are getting the answer from anyone else, that is cheating, not learning.
+Be careful of your use of artificial intelligence like ChatGPT—is your use covered by the integrity standards of the professor and the university?
+The bottom line is this: if you are getting the answer from anyone else or from a machine, that is cheating, not learning.
 So, know where the line is between learning and cheating and do not cross it.

 Be informed.
 Be involved.
 Be mindful.
 Take the pledge to choose integrity.